resquebundle/resque/README.md

-# Intro to BCCResqueBundle
+# Intro to ResqueBundle

+This is a fork of the BCCResqueBundle as it is no longer being maintained, and I need it compatible with Symfony releases (and bugs fixed).

-The BCC resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony2.
+The resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony2-3.
 It is inspired from resque, a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.

 ## Features: